 Supervisor’s Title: Director of Development

-- As a team member of the Trust, demonstrate positive interpersonal skills that promote open communication and respect for all positions, maintain confidentiality and contribute to the success of the organization.
+- As a team member of the Trust, demonstrate positive interpersonal skills that promote open communication, friendliness, respect for all positions, maintenance of confidentiality and success of the organization.

 HEALTH AND SAFETY REQUIREMENTS/INSTRUCTION: